hortonworks/cloudbreak/docs/azure_cb_ui.md

 `SSH public key:` the SSH public key in OpenSSH format that's private keypair can be used to log into the launched instances later

-> Cloudbreak supporting simple rsa public key instead of X509 certificate file after 1.0.4 version
+> Cloudbreak is supporting simple rsa public key instead of X509 certificate file after 1.0.4 version

 The ssh username is **cloudbreak**